CarlSargunar/Umbraco-Docker/Article_2.md

 # Umbraco and Docker - Part Deux : The Difficult Second Album

 Previously I covered the basic concepts of Docker.
 If you followed the examples through you would have created a database container, and a website container running Umbraco 9, and run them together in the same Docker network.
-I didn't cover networking, or another concept - Dockerfiles in a lot of detail as I wanted the first part to haev a low barrier to entry.
+I didn't cover networking, or another concept - Dockerfiles in a lot of detail as I wanted the first part to have a low barrier to entry.

 In this second part we will cover these concepts in a bit more detail, and cover a couple of other concepts including :

 - Docker Volumes : A way to share data between containers, and to persist data between restarts
 - Docker Networking : More details around how to connect containers to each other
-- DockerFile : Defining the componentsand build steps required to build a container image
+- DockerFile : Defining the components and build steps required to build a container image
 - Docker Compose : A tool to manage multiple containers in a single file

-## Prereqisites
+## Prerequisites

 It's expected that if you have followed the first part of this tutorial, you have already installed Docker, and have created a database container, and a website container running Umbraco 9.
 This article will build on the code used from article 1, so if you haven't completed that first part, you should go back to [Article_1.](./Article_1.md)

 ## Umbraco Version

 This article uses version 9 of Umbraco, which does not currently support SQLite, but this is a feature of Umbraco 10, which will be released during Codegarden 2022.
-I will update this github repo to use Umbraco 10 when it is released.
+I will update this Github repo to use Umbraco 10 when it is released.

 ## It's all about storage

 Containers have a problem - they can be sometimes ephemeral, and if they get deleted for any reason their file contents are gone.
 You don't want to think of them as analogue to a physical or a virtual server.
-If you were to delete a continer instance and recreate it, you  lose all data which has changed from the original continer image - it's not persisted, and that's by design.
+If you were to delete a container instance and recreate it, you  lose all data which has changed from the original container image - it's not persisted, and that's by design.

 This may not be a problem when you are hosting a static website where all code and images are built into the image, but if you were hosting a database server in the container, that's less useful - any databases which were created after the container was created will be lost.